The 3rd of July each year is plastic free bag day, a global initiative that aims to end the use of a single-use plastic bags.

 As for the decoration style and room size, you can look at the photos.
 But as a fellow student, I will talk to you about those who need personal experience to get the feeling for living here!

 Back to the residential experience living in Central Quay’s room; the lights are warm yellow, you can adjust the brightness according to personal preferences.
 Daytime study can be tuned to the brightest, and at night time you can adjust to the sunset like the dark yellow, comfortable – sleep soon comes.
-But my favorite is to turn off the lights to watch a movie in the bedroom, there is nothing more relaxed than this!
+But my favourite is to turn off the lights to watch a movie in the bedroom, there is nothing more relaxed than this!

 It is worth mentioning that in Central Quay, you will have more opportunities than others to get along with local British students and even peers from different countries!
 Because this apartment is cost-effective, it is popular with students.
 (I have to say, I also look at the advantages of cost-effective).
 I live with my friends in the five-person flat, three of the roommates are British.